-The CC treatments tended to have a greater impact on K_s than the tillage treatment for the top layer soils (Figure 6).
-This is consistent with the increased in infiltration for these CC plots reported by Mitchell et al. (2017) where they noted a 2.8 times higher infiltration compared to the plots withoug CC.
-Mitchell et al. (2017) suggest several possible explanations including increased slaking associated with ST, better formation of macropores, and better continuity of soil pores possibly due to betterestablished soil structure and biology (Pires et al., 2017; Schwen et al., 2011).
-Both the top andd subsoil layer under NT-CC systems showed higher K_s compared to all the other treatments.
+The CC treatments tended to have greater impact on K_s than the tillage treatment for the top layer soils (Figure 6).
+This is consistent with the increase in infiltration for these CC plots reported by Mitchell et al. (2017) where they noted an increase by a factor of 2.8 compared to the plots without CC.
+Mitchell et al. (2017) suggest several possible explanations, including increased slaking associated with ST, better formation of macropores, and better continuity of soil pores possibly due to betterestablished soil structure and biology (Pires et al., 2017; Schwen et al., 2011).
+Both the top and subsoil layer under NT-CC systems showed higher K_s compared to all the other treatments.
 These results suggest that CC is even more important in NT systems inorder to increase infiltration.
 We also compared conductivity at 100 cm suction, K(100 cm), as this may be a better representation of flow that is controlled by smaller pores as opposed to K_s .
-We found no aparent differences in K(100 cm) among the treatments.
+We found no apparent differences in K(100 cm) among the treatments.